NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 	//copy the contents of the memory location pointed to by head to the header of block using appropriate.
 		// not copying reserved

-	//update dirty bit by calling appropriate method of StaticBuffer class.
+	// update dirty bit by calling appropriate method of StaticBuffer class.
+    // if setDirtyBit() failed, return the error code

 	// return SUCCESS;
 }